 As a family of 4, we look for good value, well-located accommodation wherever we travel.
 Anyone who has travelled as a family can tell you rooms for four in any city can be hard to come by and expensive.

 We have stayed in hostels in Europe and Asia in the past and hope to do so in the future because they really work for us.
-So on our recent trip to Kent, we were looking at places to stay in Canterbury, we put the YHA Canterbury Hostel to the test!
+So on our recent trip to Kent, we were looking at places to stay in the Cathedral City of Canterbury, we put the YHA Canterbury Hostel to the test!

 Have you stayed at a YHA Hostel?